 Published on: 29 Dec, 2020

-What happens when one pursues the classical dream?
+What happens in the pursuit of the classical dream?

 How can a musician give back to his community?

 Will you be able to play the Guitar after losing sight?

 Music is a serious affair, it is an art that takes years to master and forever to perfect.
 One would say, you need all the help in the world with immense precision when trying to play the Harmonium, an ornament of Indian classical music while singing legendary ghazal verses, or playing the lead and rhythm section of the evergreen guitar while adding your vocals to it, or creating and producing one's composition on the Keyboard, let alone play it in front of a live crowd.
 Now if we tell you that 3 artists are blind but have mastered all the musical instruments- from Guitar to the Tabla to the piano and the Harmonium.